Talkdesk/api/integrations/action-execution/README.md

 2. Use contextual information passed as a meta field (such as the contact id in the external service) to correctly associate actions to the entities in the external service.

-2. Process every data parameters and fulfil a request to execute the action on the external service.
+3. Build a request based on the data parameters and send it to the external service.

-3. Return a 201 HTTP status code if it succeeds, 400 otherwise.
+4. Return a 201 HTTP status code if it succeeds, 400 otherwise.